 Source: U.S. Census Bureau; Washington State Office of Financial Management

-Most of the County’s population growth is due to in-migration, and the majority of new residents settle in cities and urban growth areas, which have seen the highest rates of growth.
+Most of the County’s population growth is due to in-migration, and most new residents settle in cities and urban growth areas, which have seen the highest rates of growth.